Pyrus elaeagrifolia

-Pyrus elaeagrifolia, the oleaster-leafed pear, is a species of wild pear plant in the genus Pyrus (Rosaceae), the specific name referring to the similarity of its foliage to that of Elaeagnus angustifolia - the so-called 'wild olive' or oleaster.
+Pyrus elaeagrifolia, the oleaster-leaved pear, is a species of wild pear plant in the genus Pyrus (Rosaceae), the specific name referring to the similarity of its foliage to that of Elaeagnus angustifolia - the so-called 'wild olive' or oleaster.

-It is native to Albania, Bulgaria, Greece, Romania, Turkey, and Ukraine's Crimea.
+It is native to Albania, Bulgaria, Greece, Romania, Turkey, and Crimea.
 It prefers dry habitat and elevations up to 1700 m.
 It grows to a height of 10 m.
 The flowers are hermaphrodite.
 The species is highly resistant to drought and frost.
 It is sympatric with Pyrus pyraster.
 The species was first described by Peter Simon Pallas in 1793.

 Varieties

 Known subspecies are: Pyrus elaeagrifolia subsp. elaeagrifolia (no accessions), Pyrus elaeagrifolia subsp. kotschyana, Pyrus elaeagrifolia subsp. bulgarica, and Pyrus elaeagrifolia subsp. yaltirikii.